Skip to main content

 Treatment of obesity in dogs

-Keeping a close eye on your dog’s waistline will help to prevent extra weight gain.
-Many vet practices have weight clinics, with nurses who are trained in nutrition.
+Keeping a close eye on your dog’s waistline is one of the best ways to prevent unhealthy weight gain.
+Many veterinary practices offer weight clinics, with nurses who are trained in nutrition.
 These clinics are a very helpful way to learn how to make a weight reduction plan and help your dog lose weight.
-Depending on your dog’s age, the nurse or the vet will also be able to discuss a blood test to check your dog’s thyroid hormone levels.
+Depending on your dog’s age and overall health, your vet may also recommend a blood test to check thyroid function, especially if weight loss is difficult.

 Weight loss can be achieved by changing what you feed, how much you feed, how you feed and when you feed.
 If your dog has a body condition score greater than 5/9, they need to lose excess fat.
 If appropriate, exercise is a key part of any weight loss plan.